vibovenkat123/vibovenkat123/README.md

 📫 Reach me at <vibovenkat@gmail.com>

-🔭 I’m currently working on pennyearned, a simple but amazing budgeting app
+🔭 I’m currently working on Flexigig, a way to connect with job/freelace listings with AI!

 🌱 I’m currently learning c, and c++ and haskell